-Generally speaking, the European tendency has been to give greater priority to the interests of the artist, whereas, in the tricky legal job of balancing public access with private rights, the New-World approach leans more favourably towards access to ideas and the freedom to use them.
+Generally speaking, the European tendency has been to give greater priority to the interests of the artist, whereas, in the tricky legal job of balancing public access with private rights, the New World approach leans more favorably towards access to ideas and the freedom to use them.

 “With respect to copyright, parties are required to comply with the substantive provisions of the Berne Convention for the protection of literary and artistic works”

-TRIPS marked the move to the big major globalisation of copyright, but the basic ideas still go back to Berne and Victor Hugo.
+TRIPS marked the move to the big major globalization of copyright, but the basic ideas still go back to Berne and Victor Hugo.

 - Copyright must be granted automatically, and not based upon any “formality”, such as registrations or systems of renewal.

-- Copyright terms must extend to 50 years after the death of the author (with some few differences for film and photography and broadcasting).
+- Copyright terms must extend to 50 years after the death of the author (with a few differences for film and photography and broadcasting).

 Already, by the time of TRIPS, the length of term in Europe was being extended to the life of the author plus 70 years.